Secukinumab (Cosentyx)

 Scope of Policy

-Note: Precertification of intravenous (IV) secukinumab (Cosentyx IV only) is required of all Aetna participating providers and members in applicable plan designs.
-For precertification of Cosentyx IV, call (866) 752-7021 or fax (888) 267-3277.
+Note: Precertification of intravenous (IV) secukinumab (IV Cosentyx only) is required of all Aetna participating providers and members in applicable plan designs.
+For precertification of IV Cosentyx, call (866) 752-7021 or fax (888) 267-3277.
 For Statement of Medical Necessity (SMN) precertification forms, see Specialty Pharmacy Precertification.

 Note: Site of Care Utilization Management Policy applies for commercial plans.
-For information on site of service for intravenous (IV) secukinumab (Cosentyx IV only), see Utilization Management Policy on Site of Care for Specialty Drug Infusions.
+For information on site of service for IV Cosentyx only, see Utilization Management Policy on Site of Care for Specialty Drug Infusions.

 1. Prescriber Specialties